Breastfeeding and hormonal birth control

 Yes.
 No negative health effects have been seen in babies whose parents use hormonal birth control while breastfeeding, so there’s nothing dangerous about using hormonal birth control during this time.
 Breastfeeding also does not change the effectiveness of hormonal birth control.

 Concerns about hormonal birth control during breastfeeding are mostly focused on whether hormonal birth control containing estrogen reduces the amount of milk that the body produces.
 The research on the subject is conflicting.
-Some women do report a drop in milk production when taking estrogen-including hormonal birth control, especially women who have previously had trouble breastfeeding, women who have had certain medical or pregnancy conditions, or women who have had preterm delivery.
+Some do report a drop in milk production when taking estrogen-including hormonal birth control, especially those who previously had trouble breastfeeding, had certain medical or pregnancy conditions, or had a preterm delivery.
 Because of these unknowns, most healthcare providers recommend using a different type of birth control until the end of breastfeeding.

 Other types of birth control